Suprcheese/Swarm/Readme.txt

 Factorio's pathfinding algorithm can choke when large waves of biters crash against your defenses, especially now that so many more small biters are spawning from the corpses of their larger brethren.
 This may lead to severe lag.
 If it becomes unbearable, you have two recourses: Disable the biter-fragmentation entirely by toggling the appropriate setting in the Mod Options, or reduce the number of sub-enemies that spawn in the Advanced config section.
 Additionally, firing an ion cannon, Big Bang, artillery cannon, or other weapon of mass destruction at a large enemy base may lead to lag as well.
 This is to be expected, when the game is suddenly spawning in hundreds of new fragmented small enemies.
+As of v1.3.0, the lag should be reduced, thanks to a new spawn queueing system.

 Credits etc:
 ------------

-I checked out bobenemies_0.12.6 & 0.12.7, Dytech_War_1.9.9, Natural_Evolution_Enemies_5.0.5, 5dim_battlefield 0.0.6, and Vampire_Biters_0.0.5 when writing this mod.
+I checked out bobenemies_0.17.2, Dytech_War_1.9.9, Natural_Evolution_Enemies_0.17.5, 5dim_battlefield 0.17.0, and Vampire_Biters_0.0.5 when writing this mod.
 Other versions might still work, but are untested.

-Thanks to the #factorio IRC denizens for advice & bugtesting.
+Thanks to the Factorio IRC and Discord denizens for advice, bugtesting, and contributions.

 See also the associated forum thread to give feedback, view screenshots, etc.: